Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #7: Homemade Carrot & Oat Dog Treats (The Ones Your Pup Will Sit Pretty For)

-You know that look — your golden just locks eyes with you the second you walk into the kitchen.
-Doesn’t matter what you’re making.
-She’s convinced it’s for her.
+You know that look.
+Your golden just locks eyes with you the second you walk into the kitchen.
+No matter what you’re cooking, she thinks it’s for her.

-These treats are golden-brown, packed with shredded carrots and rolled oats, and honestly?
-They smell good enough for you to eat too.
+These are golden brown, packed with shredded carrots and rolled oats, and they smell good enough to eat (even for you).

 Carrot Oat Dog Treats